abainczyk/alex-zephyr-jira-adapter/README.md

 # Add the URL without trailing "/"
 app.url=

+# Browser specific settings where tests are executed.
+# The name of the browser in [chrome, firefox, htmlunit].
+Make sure the browser is configured in ALEX.
+app.browser.name=
+# The width of the browser window.
+Has to be > 0
+app.browser.width=
+# The height of the browser window.
+Has to be > 0
+app.browser.height=
+# If the tests should be executed in headless mode in [true, false].
+Default should be 'true'-
+app.browser.headless=

 # The URL where ALEX is reached without trailing "/".
 alex.url=
 # The credentials that are used to authorize in ALEX.